Palm Springs Golf Course Reviews

 PGA West Stadium Course | Rancho Mirage Golf Review | La Quinta Dunes | Silverrock Resort

-PGA West Norman Course Hole 2: This fairly short par five can be reached in two if the golfer can find the fairway off the tee shot as the ball will tend to run forever, but, if offline, it will run right into the desert.
+PGA West Norman Golf Course Hole 2: This fairly short par five can be reached in two if the golfer can find the fairway off the tee shot as the ball will tend to run forever, but, if offline, it will run right into the desert.
+The green, however, is set over a desert wash about 30-50 yards short that should be avoided.

-PGA West Norman Course Hole 5: This relatively short par four is not difficult, but features a picturesque drive over a lake that is not in play unless the horrible drive is hit.
+PGA West Norman Course Hole 5 (left): This relatively short par four is not difficult, but features a picturesque drive over a lake that is not in play unless the horrible drive is hit.
 The real danger on the hole is the massive bunker to the left of the green.

-PGA West Norman Course Hole 13: The best single shotter on the course, this par three has oodles of trouble.
+PGA West Norman Course Hole 13 (right): The best single-shotter on the course, this par three has oodles of trouble.
 If the water can be avoided short, right and long (which isn’t easy on a 216 yard shot), the player must still avoid 8 bunkers surrounding the green to have a good shot at par.

-PGA West Norman Course Hole 16: A good par 5 with water coming into play on all three shots.
-It’s short enough to get home in two but the green is very shallow and is sandwiched between the lake short and seven bunkers deep.
-The safe route is out to the left where there is limited trouble and only a badly pushed or pulled approach will find a hazard.
+PGA West Norman Golf Course Hole 16: A good par 5 with water coming into play on all three shots.
+It’s short enough to get home in two with an aggressive drive, but the green is very shallow and is sandwiched between the lake short and seven bunkers deep.
+The safer route is out to the left where there is limited trouble and only a badly pushed or pulled approach will find a hazard.

-PGA West Norman Course Hole 17: The last par three of the day is not terribly long, but does require a solid shot to negotiate the water and two bunkers around the green complex.
+PGA West Norman Golf Course Hole 17: The last par three of the day is not terribly long, but does require a solid shot to negotiate the water short and to the left, and the two bunkers around the green complex.